NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

 - synaptic_operations
 - classification_accuracy

-Note that eh Model Excecution Rate is not returned by the famework, but reported by the user.
+Note that the Model Excecution Rate is not returned by the famework, but reported by the user.
 Execution rate, in Hz, of the model computation based on forward inference passes per second, measured in the time-stepped simulation timescale.
 More explanation on the metrics can be found on `neurobench.ai <https://neurobench.ai/>`.

 .. code:: python